CrossyChainsaw/Portfolio/README.md

 [Research](#research)

 # Side Projects
 In this section I will mention the side projects I made this semester, that were bigger than my usual side project.
+I added these projects because I enjoyed making them and I think they deserve a spot in my portfolio.
+This also shows that I don't only work professional for a school project, but also in my spare time.

 ## Auto Clicker
 Auto Clicker is by far the most useful application I have ever created.
 This semester I often played a braindead game called [Mutants: Genetic Gladiators](https://mutants.kobojo.com/). inside of this game there was a place where you could farm resources if you clicked on ceratin places in a ceratin order.
 I used to repeat this proces of clicking as a kid over 1000 times.
 A few semesters ago, I used a random autoclicker I found on internet.
 This semester, I wanted to farm the resources again, but I refused to download an auto clicker online.
 I am an experience WinForms developer, if there's anything I should be able to make, it's an auto clicker in winforms.